Life of Pi (film): Marketing

 Due to the film's holiday release, Life of Pis financial success was uncertain.
 Dorothy Pomerantz of Forbes said, "It looks like chances are very slim that the film will earn back its production and marketing costs let alone turn a profit."
 Pomerantz attributed this to the fact that film was not led by a big name star and faced other winter blockbusters.
 John Horn and Ben Fritz of the Los Angeles Times compared the film to Martin Scorsese's Hugo, a large-budget 3D film that opened during the 2011 Thanksgiving week.
 They said that Life of Pi could have ended up like Hugo by "failing to connect with moviegoers" and become a "financial failure".
 Similar speculation had been made by other news sources.

 Whether or not Hurricane Sandy would affect the film's publicity was also a question.
 Because the film includes a massive storm, it was speculated that the recent storm might result in lower box office revenue due to the unintentional overtones of Sandy's devastation.
 A Fox spokesperson made note that there were no plans to change the film's marketing approach.

 During the marketing campaign for Life of Pi, the film was promoted as "the next Avatar" in trailers and TV spots.
 James Cameron, the director of Avatar, later became the subject of two featurettes that focus on the film's 3D and computer-generated imagery.
 In addition, the original novel was re-released in a movie tie-in edition.
 This was later followed by the release of The Making of Life of Pi: A Film, a Journey, a book by Jean-Christophe Castelli that details how Life of Pi was brought to the big screen.

 Theatrical release

 Life of Pi had a wide release in the United States on November 21, 2012, in both traditional and 3D viewing formats.
 It was originally scheduled to be released on December 14, 2012, but when The Hobbit: An Unexpected Journey was announced for the same release date, Life of Pi was postponed a week.
-It was then shifted a month in advance.
+It was then brought forward a month.